Über das ZAH

 ZAH Scientific Manager is Dr. Guido Thimm.

 Central body is the board of directors (ZAH Directorate).
 Members of this board are all ZAH full and affiliated professors.
 The ZAH Directorate meets once per month to discuss and decide about ZAH relevant issues.
 The ZAH managing Director runs daily affairs and represents interests of the ZAH Directorate towards the Rector of Heidelberg University and other university entities.
+Each of the ZAH institutes is lead by the institute managing director.

 The ZAH Scientific Advisory Council (SAC) („Beirat“) represents ZAH’s central advisory unit, primarily towards the Rector of Heidelberg University.
 Membership and assignments of the SAC are described in the ZAH bylaws.

 The ZAH Internal Scientific Council (ISC) was established in 2011.
-Members of the ISC are all scientific staff members of ZAH, junior group leaders, postdocs and student representatives.
+Members of the ISC are all scientific staff members of ZAH, junior research group leaders, postdocs and student representatives.
 In contrast to the SAC, the ISC primarily supports the ZAH Directorate concerning its decisions e.g. about ZAH's scientific research goals, internal administrative regulations or astronomy curriculum.

 Beside its organisational structure this diagram visualizes ZAH’s intensive interaction with other parts of Heidelberg University and local research institutes.
 This interaction is most intensive with the Faculty of Physics and Astronomy.
 ZAH scientists contribute to the Faculty's teaching curriculum with regular and special astronomy or astrophysics courses, as lecturers in regular physics courses or in physics tutorials.
 Apart from this connection ZAH scientists are members of various committees and boards of the Faculty.